 From sheets to duvet covers to throws, Riley really does have it all.
 You'll find percale, sateen, linen, and flannel sheets made at fourth-generation-run mills in Portugal, as well as high quality down and down alternative bedding, kids' bedding, and even dog beds.
 Though their pieces are a bit of an investment, many items are offered in bundles so you can save a bit.

 Crane & Canopy was founded in 2012, and it made a name for itself with its luxe duvet covers before branching out into other bedding.
 Today, the brand offers colorful (and affordable!) luxury sheets, quilts, bath towels, and other textile-based home décor items.

 Though they've expanded their offerings, their signature product is still their duvet cover—the Nova Duvet Cover, specifically.
-Designed to make making your bed easier—and up to 80 percent faster—the duvet cover mimics the look of a flat sheet with a two-toned cover.
+Designed to make making your bed easier—and faster—the duvet cover mimics the look of a flat sheet with a two-toned cover.
 Rather than having to neatly fold over your flat sheet for the perfect layered look, you can just fluff out your duvet cover, and voilà!
 Your bed is perfectly made.

 Why Trust MyDomaine?